fsspec/kerchunk/_sources/tutorial.rst.txt

 This run-through tutorial is intended to display a variety of methods for combining datasets using the ``kerchunk.combine.MultiZarrtoZarr`` API.

+You can find additional tutorial materials at the `project pythia kerchunk cookbook <https://github.com/ProjectPythia/kerchunk-cookbook>`_.

 Initially we create a pair of single file jsons for two ERA5 variables using ``Kerchunk.hdf.SingleHdf5ToZarr``.
 This ERA5 dataset is free to access and so it is possible to replicate this workflow on a local machine without credentials.

 Single file JSONs